1. Conversational Voice AI in 2026

 Right now, all the SOTA models support multimodality in different combinations.

-• gpt-4o-audio-preview has text and audio input, and text and audio output.
-(No image input.)
+- gpt-realtime has text, audio, and image input, and text and audio output.

-• OpenAI's new speech-to-text and text-to-speech models are fully steerable and built on the gpt-4o foundation, but are specialized for converting between text and audio: gpt-4o-transcribe, gpt-4o-mini-transcribe, and gpt-4o-mini-tts.
+- OpenAI's speech-to-text and text-to-speech models are fully steerable and built on the gpt-4o foundation, but are specialized for converting between text and audio: gpt-4o-transcribe, gpt-4o-mini-transcribe, and gpt-4o-mini-tts.

 Multimodal support is evolving rapidly, and we expect the above list to be out of date soon!